martinjohndyer/FAIR_Code_design/episodes/Principles.md

 **DRY helps you write clear, efficient, and error-resistant code**.
 Use functions, loops, and constants to reduce repetition.
 A DRY approach **saves time and effort in the long run**, especially when scaling or debugging code.

-It is important to note that prematurly refactoring a code might lead to the unecessary complexity.
+It is important to note that prematurely refactoring a code might lead to the unnecessary complexity.
 This is why **DRY** is often associated to the **Rule of Three**.
 The latter is a guideline suggesting that you should wait until a piece of code is repeated three times before refactoring it.
 It ensures that you only refactor when a pattern is stable and repeated enough time.